-- students mastering basic knowledge (concepts, concepts, methods and models) in probability theory; - acquisition of theoretical knowledge and practical skills in probability theory; - providing advice and assistance to students in conducting their own theoretical research in probability theory.
+- students mastering basic knowledge (concepts, concepts, methods and models) in probability theory;

+- acquisition of theoretical knowledge and practical skills in probability theory;

+- providing advice and assistance to students in conducting their own theoretical research in probability theory.

-☐ fundamental concepts, laws of probability theory; □ modern problems of the corresponding sections of probability theory; \Box concepts, axioms, methods of proof and proof of the main theorems in the sections included in the basic part of the cycle; □ basic properties of the corresponding mathematical objects; ☐ analytical and numerical approaches and methods for solving typical applied problems of probability theory.
+- fundamental concepts, laws of probability theory;

+- modern problems of the corresponding sections of probability theory;

+- concepts, axioms, methods of proof and proof of the main theorems in the sections included in the basic part of the cycle;

+- analytical and numerical approaches and methods for solving typical applied problems of probability theory.

-be able to: ☐ understand the task; $\hfill\square$ use your knowledge to solve fundamental and applied problems; $\hfill \square$ evaluate the correctness of the problem statements; \square strictly prove or disprove the statement;
+- understand the task;

+- use your knowledge to solve fundamental and applied problems; - evaluate the correctness of the problem statements; - strictly prove or disprove the statement;

+- independently find algorithms for solving problems, including non-standard ones, and conduct their analysis;

-their analysis; \Box independently see the consequences of the results; \square accurately represent mathematical knowledge in probability theory in oral and written form. master: $\hfill\square$ skills of mastering a large amount of information and solving problems (including complex ones); \square skills of independent work and mastering new disciplines; \Box the culture of the formulation, analysis and solution of mathematical and applied problems that require the use of mathematical approaches and methods for their solution; \Box the subject language of probability theory and the skills of competent description of problem solving and presentation of the results.
+- accurately represent mathematical knowledge in probability theory in oral and written form.

+- skills of mastering a large amount of information and solving problems (including complex ones);

+- the culture of the formulation, analysis and solution of mathematical and applied problems that require the use of mathematical approaches and methods for their solution;

+- the subject language of probability theory and the skills of competent description of problem solving and presentation of the results.